 The new examination showed that they can be split into two categories: those in the fields of dunes around Titan’s equator and those in the vast plains at midlatitudes (between the equatorial zone and the poles).
 Their location and their makeup are connected: The craters among the dunes at the equator consist completely of organic material, while craters in the midlatitude plains are a mix of organic materials, water ice, and a small amount of methane-like ice.

 From there, scientists took the connections a step further and found that craters actually evolve differently, depending on where they lie on Titan.

 Some of the new results reinforce what scientists knew about the craters — that the mixture of organic material and water ice is created by the heat of impact, and those surfaces are then washed by methane rain.
-But while researchers found that cleaning process happening in the midlatitude plains, they discovered that it’s not happening in the equatorial region; instead, those impact areas are quickly covered by a thin layer of sand sediment.
+However, while researchers observed this cleansing process in the midlatitude plains, they noted its absence in the equatorial region.
+Instead, impact sites in the equatorial region rapidly accumulate a thin layer of sand sediment..

 That means Titan’s atmosphere and weather aren’t just shaping the surface of Titan; they’re also driving a physical process that affects which materials remain exposed at the surface, the authors found.

 “The most exciting part of our results is that we found evidence of Titan’s dynamic surface hidden in the craters, which has allowed us to infer one of the most complete stories of Titan’s surface evolution scenario to date,” said Anezina Solomonidou, a research fellow at ESA (European Space Agency) and the lead author of the new study.
 “Our analysis offers more evidence that Titan remains a dynamic world in the present day.”